-Why is it Important to have an Interesting Background?
+Why Is It Important to Have an Interesting Background?

-The soft circular blur in the background which is an example of good bokeh.
+The soft circular blur in the background is an example of good bokeh.
 In this photo, the background has as much appeal to the viewer as the subject – the BBQ.
-I really like using a strong bokeh as the softness of it all is very appealing and easy to look at.
+I really like using a strong bokeh as the softness is very appealing and easy to look at.

 The photo below was shot with an on-camera, external flash unit at ISO 1600 and an aperture of f/2.8.
-As you can see, this has produced a very shallow DoF, but turned a photo of a man on a street into much more than that, by providing much more detail.
+As you can see, this has produced a very shallow DoF but, by providing more detail, has turned a simple photo of a man on a street into much more than that.

 Rule of Thirds